-See all available editions by Bridget Riley in our Editions Shop from the top menu, or simply contact us to make an enquiry.
+See & buy the Bridget Riley signed limited edition prints for sale in our Editions Shop, or simply contact us to make an enquiry.

 Born in 1931 Riley attended Goldsmiths College (1949-52) and the Royal College of Art (1952-55).
 In 1960 she developed 'Op Art' and so started an on going series of paintings and prints that continues to this day.

 Bridget Riley exhibited in 'Young Contemporaries' in 1955 and followed with exhibitions at John Moores, Whitechapel, Moma, Venice Biennale amongst many others.

 More than half a century after her first groundbreaking works of Op Art in the early 1960s, Bridget Riley is still working on the edges of perception, exploring the interactions of form and colour in her paintings.